Q: How can I get involved with Foundation?

 A: No, as we are not a membership organization.
 But through our investments, we support national and community programs that help veterans, service members and their families, reaching virtually every state in the country.
-You can see our Spring 2017 grants by clicking here.

 Q: Why shouldn’t people just give to these organizations directly?

 A: Because of our partnerships in communities across the country, and our place at the center of the national dialogue on the issues, we are able to identify best practice programs that are serving the myriad needs of wounded, ill, and injured post-9/11 service members, veterans, families, and caregivers right in their communities.
 Our expertise helps us recognize when the need of the population, or the capabilities of the service organizations are shifting, so that we always address the most current needs.
 And our connection with service providers all over the country helps ensure that they collaborate to reduce redundancy and to learn from one another.
 Additionally, we are able to continue to monitor and shape the organizations we do fund to ensure quality and transparency.

 Q: Are you a lobbying group?